tysonhummel/simple-photo-gallery/README.md

 <h1>Simple Photo Gallery</h1>

-<p>This lightweight package of HTML, CSS and jQuery/javascript is a quick way to implement a simple, bare-bones photo gallery.</p>
+<p>This lightweight package of HTML, CSS and jQuery is a quick way to implement a simple, bare-bones photo gallery.</p>

 <h2>What does it do?</h2>
 <p>It makes a viewer out of your thumbnails and includes previous and next controls and a close button, as well as optional captions.</p>